atewari-bot/digital-music-store/README.md

 ### LLM API Errors

+**Error: "The api_key client option must be set"**
+- Make sure you have created a `.env` file in the root directory
+- Add at least one API key: `OPENAI_API_KEY` or `TOGETHER_API_KEY`
+- Run `cp .env.example .env` to create the file from the template
+- Restart the server after adding API keys

-If you see LLM API errors:
+**Other LLM API errors:**
-- Verify your API key is set in `.env`
+- Verify your API key is set in `.env` and is valid
 - Check API rate limits and quotas
 - Ensure the model name is correct for your provider
+- For Together AI: Make sure `langchain-together` is installed

 ## References